geobacter-rs/about/README.md

 ### AMDGPU

-This target works out of the box, though dispatch requires some unsafety as the design is still settling down.
+This target works out of the box, though dispatch requires some unsafety as there are still unsolved foot guns surrounding passing references to device inaccessible memory (like the stack!) to kernels.
+Additionally, kernel outputs have to be explicitly passed by pointer, because `&mut ` must be unique, but all workitems share the same argument values!

+"Extra" features:
+* Nice interface to specify kernel launch bounds and get the workitem/workgroup ids efficiently,
+* Device visible host memory allocators,
+* Device memory allocation, but this can't be used in `Box`/etc because large BAR can't be guaranteed,
+* Device textures,
+* Device side signals,
+* (Mostly) Safe LDS (workgroup memory) interfaces for a few usage scenarios.

 TODOs :construction:
-* Device side signals (for finer grained resource management)
-* Device side qeueus  (for device side enqueue) Requires casting the signal/queue handle to a AMD specifc signal/queue structure, which is probably internal impl detail.
-Must also implement the `hsa_signal_*` and `hsa_queue_*` functions in Rust.
-See [hsaqs.cl](https://github.com/RadeonOpenCompute/ROCm-Device-Libs/blob/master/ockl/src/hsaqs.cl).
+* Nicer cross-bar interfaces.
+* Adapt OpenCL std functions to have Geobacter equivalents.
+* Safe output writes: two workitems must not create mutable references to the same variable.

-* Device side allocation.
+* Device side enqueue: need mechanisms to embed child kernel image handles in the parent kernel.
-* Texture/Image support.
-Currently only "raw" buffers are usable.
+* Device -> host MPSC channels.

 ### Vulkan/SPIRV

-This target isn't receiving any support ATM, and is currently broken.
-SPIRV and LLVM aren't really ready for each other.
-Maybe someday!
+Vulkan/SPIR-V isn't nearly as well supported as AMDGPU, but "simple" compute kernels should work, and there currently isn't a guide for its use.

+Geobacter requires that your Vulkan implementation support the physical storage buffer addresses and variable pointers extensions.

 <!--
 Geobacter supports (or will, once a proc-macro gets written help with this)